skanta04/HackNC2024/README.md

 # EchoAlert

-**EchoAlert** is a disaster response messaging application designed to work over Bluetooth, utilizing Apple's Core Data and Core Bluetooth.
+**EchoAlert** is a disaster response messaging application designed to work over Bluetooth, utilizing Apple's Swift Data and Core Bluetooth.
 It enables users to communicate critical alerts and messages when cellular service is unavailable during natural disasters.

 ## Project Structure